Use this guide to better inform yourself about the Nevada Real Estate licensing process.

 A –No, the licensee has to be legally capable of working in the United States.

-Q –Can out of state licensees wave some of the Nevada real estate educational requirement?
+Q –Can out of state licensees waive some of the Nevada real estate educational requirement?

 Q –Must a prospective licensee find a broker to work under before getting licensed?

-A –NO, It is strongly recommended that students choose a broker that best suits there independent needs after attending the pre licensing education program.
+A –Yes, It is strongly recommended that students choose a broker that best suits there independent needs after attending the pre licensing education program.
 Key Realty School has several school counselors who assist in finding the right brokerage company.
 The licensee must choose a brokerage before they begin the practice of real estate.
 Nevada allows one year from the date that the student passes the licensing exam to make the decision of which brokerage to conduct business under.
+A defined brokerage is required at the time of application.
+The state affords applicants 1 year from the date of exam passing to select the brokerage.

 Q –What are the costs of the examination and the license?